slimrivermoi/slimrivermoi/README.md

 # About Me 👋
-I have been a HR professional for the past 20 yrs and am lucky to be able to learn many disciplines such as Compensation, Analytics, Talent Management, Succession Planning, Assessment and Change Management.
-Throughout my career, I found myself always drawn to diagnosing/solving complex system or data related issues, translating complex, static data into useful metrics and insights for the business, creating solutions to automate/simplify ways of working.

 I learned C++, Java, HTML and VB back in the late 90s (I forgot them all) and started a Python course in Udemy 2 months ago, boy how things have changed for the better now (as faster!)🤯!

 - 🌱 I am learning **Python**.
 I would like to learn Javascript, web development and Machine Learning.